Thompsonmina/VigourHall/README.md

 ### Challenge Verification
 In order to securely get fitbit data using OAUTH as well as verify challenge data we needed to introduce a lightweight web server (created with flask) to the mix.
 The server is responsible for fetching the fitness data as well verifying challenges to the smart contract.
 The smart contract only allows verified parties to submit challenge completion data on behalf of users.
-Rigth now the only verified party is the server.
+Rigth now the only verified party is the server. https://github.com/Thompsonmina/vigourHall-server (The flask server can be found here)